|Nutrition Facts (per serving)|

 Heat olive oil in a deep-sided skillet or saucepan over medium-high heat.
-Add the garlic and onion and sauté for 3 minutes, until tender, watching to make sure the garlic doesn't brown.
+Add garlic and onion and sauté for 3 minutes, until tender, watching to make sure garlic doesn't brown.

-Add the remaining ingredients, and bring to a simmer.
-Lower the heat to keep at a simmer for 20 minutes, until slightly reduced and thick.
-If the sauce is splattering, partially cover the pot and adjust the heat to maintain a simmer.
+Add tomatoes, Italian seasoning, salt, and pepper and bring to a simmer.
+Lower heat to keep at a simmer for 20 minutes, until slightly reduced and thick.
+If sauce is splattering, partially cover pot and adjust heat to maintain a simmer.